-Please note that in age classes for those horses aged seven years and under (but not in combined age classes), only double clear points will be awarded.
+Please note that in age classes (solely restricted on the age of the horse) for those horses aged seven years and under, only double clear points will be awarded.

 National Team Jumping:

 The National Team Jumping competition is exempt from the points allocation table.